SatzGOD/safgin-text/README.md

 ## Installation

-Download the source code zip from [github](https://github.com/SatzGOD/safgin-text) and extract and put it in any directory.
+Download the source code zip from [github](https://github.com/SatzGOD/safgin-text) and extract, and put it in any directory.

 ## Usage